BPSAPTHAMI/LIC1/diff_amp.md

   - Av = -(2.27m)(1.9k)
   - Av = -4.31 V/V

+### Design Considerations:
+- Load Resistors:
+   - The choice of load resistors affects the output voltage swing and overall gain.
+In many designs, active loads are preferred because they provide better gain and allow for higher output impedance.

+- Gain Setting:
+   - The overall gain of the differential amplifier can be adjusted by the values of the load resistors or by using an additional amplification stage.

 ## Analysis of differential pair amplifier with resistor Rss as load: